 Suggested shared items to be discussed between roommates before arrival to campus:

 DVD/Blu Ray player

 There is a microwave available in the Common Area of each Residence Hall for student use.
 Only one refrigerator (3.6 cubic feet max) and microwave (700 watts max) per room.
 Carpets and linens are available through On Campus Marketing.
-Refrigerators (3.6 cubic feet) are available for rental or purchase with information from our authorized vendor.
+Refrigerators (3.6 cubic feet) are available for rental or purchase through MicroFridge.
 The Office of Housing and Residential Life earns a commission from working with these companies.
 The money earned is used to fund programs for students in the residence areas.